-It is the same for us.
-Everything we have was given to us by God.
-God wants us to acknowledge that everything we have is His and was given to us by Him.
-We can trust and depend on Him for everything we need, because He is our Provider.
-We can use what He has given us to bring Him glory.
-Giving to others shows that we do not have our trust in things God has given us.
-When we give to others, we are giving back to God and this is one way to worship Him.
-It shows that we trust in God and give Him the glory.
-We want to worship Him by giving back to Him.
+It's the same for us.
+Everything we have, even each breath of life, was given to us by God.
+God wants us to recognize that everything we have is His and was given to us by Him.
+We can trust and depend on Him for everything we need.
+He gives us the responsibility of taking care of what He gives us, and using everything we have to bring Him glory.
+When we choose to give back to God what He has given us, it is an act of worship.
+God gave us His Son Jesus to die on the cross for our sin.
+We have already been given more than we deserve.
+Giving to others is a reflection of our heart.
+It shows that our trust and hope are in Jesus and what He has done for us.
+We can worship Him by giving back to Him.